realnot16/kseniaConnection/README.md

 ## Features
 - Seamless connection to your Lares 4.0 unit.
 - SSL support for secure communication.
-- Supported components: outputs, zones, partitions, scenarios, powerlines.
+- Supported components: outputs, zones, partitions, scenarios, powerlines and system info.

 ## Screenshots
 Here are some screenshots showcasing a basic use for the integration: